-Cannabis therapies are always with controversy and there is conflicting evidence on their benefits, however.
-They have demonstrated tremendous potential for treating medical conditions like cancer,epilepsy etc. The main problem is that the treatment depends on cannabinoids passing through the blood-brain barrier, while others require rapid absorption into the bloodstream.
-Conventional delivery systems are not suitable for achieving these goals, that has prompted many companies to develop alternatives.
+Cannabis therapies are always with controversy, and there is conflicting evidence on their benefits, however.
+They have demonstrated tremendous potential for treating medical conditions like cancer, epilepsy, etc. The main problem is that the treatment depends on cannabinoids passing through the blood-brain barrier, while others require rapid absorption into the bloodstream.
+Conventional delivery systems are not suitable for achieving these goals, which has prompted many companies to develop alternatives.

 Here are four alternative delivery system for patients to absorb medical cannabis:

-The main issue with swallowed medicine is that they are subject to so-called first pass metabolism.
+The main issue with swallowed medicine is that they are subject to the so-called first-pass metabolism.
 And to worsen the situation, it is proven that cannabinoids do not tolerate acidic environments like our stomach.

 2. Oral Thin Films

-Breath strips is a goodway to kill bad breath germs in less than 30 seconds.
+Breath strips are a good way to kill bad breath germs in less than 30 seconds.
 It turns out that the same type of technology could help efficiently deliver cannabinoids into the bloodstream without the use of water.

 Since they’re simply placed the tongue to dissolve, oral thin films are ideally suited for children and elderly patients that may have trouble swallowing pills.
 They may also help improve compliance since they don’t require water and have improved flavor masking.